RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci/step3.md

         emptyDir: {}
 ~~~~

-We apply the yml file into our cluster within the namespace that we created steps before:
+We apply the yaml file into our cluster within the namespace that we created steps before:

 `cd redis-session-api`{{execute}}